Feodor Fedorenko: World War II

-Fedorenko was mobilized into the Red Army in June 1941, around the time of the Nazi German Operation Barbarossa.
+Fedorenko was conscripted into the Red Army in June 1941, around the time of the Nazi German Operation Barbarossa.
 He was a truck driver, and had no previous military training.
 Within two or three weeks, Fedorenko's group was encircled twice by the German army.
 He escaped the first time, but he was captured three days later by the Germans and transported to Zhytomyr, then Rivne, and finally to Chełm, Poland.

 At the Chełm prisoner-of-war camp, German officers from Operation Reinhard recruited 200 to 300 captured Soviet soldiers for military training as auxiliary police in the service of Nazi Germany within General Government.
 They were sent to the Trawniki concentration camp SS training division, and Fedorenko was among them.

 Fedorenko was one of approximately 5,000 Trawniki men trained as Holocaust executioners by SS-Hauptsturmführer Karl Streibel from Operation Reinhard.
 The Hiwi shooters, known in German as the Trawnikimänner, were deployed to all major killing sites of the Final Solution, augmented by the SS and Schupo, as well as Ordnungspolizei formations.
 The German Order Police performed roundups inside the Jewish ghettos in German-occupied Poland shooting everyone unable to move or attempting to flee, while the Trawnikis conducted large-scale civilian massacres in the same locations.
 It was their primary purpose of training.
 In the spring of 1942 Fedorenko was deployed from Trawniki to the Lublin Ghetto.
 It is known from historical record that between mid-March and mid-April 1942 over 30,000 Jews from Lublin Ghetto were transported to their deaths in cattle trucks at the Bełżec extermination camp and additional 4,000 at Majdanek.
 Fedorenko claimed in his postwar hearing that he was issued a rifle which was not fired.
 From Lublin, he was sent to the Warsaw Ghetto with his Sonderdienst battalion of 80 to 100 executioners.
 He was dispatched to Treblinka approximately in September 1942.

 Fedorenko became a non-commissioned officer attaining the rank of Oberwacher.
 From September 1942 to August 1943, he led a 200-member ex-Soviet soldier detachment which shaved, stripped, beat and gassed prisoners brought to Treblinka.

 The report of the Soviet Interrogation of Defendant Aleksandr Ivanovich Yeger (born in 1918, Germany), includes the section devoted to Fedorenko's activities at the Treblinka extermination camp in occupied Poland (excerpt).

 FEDORENKO had the rank of an SS oberwachman.
 He was assistant to the commander of the first platoon of a guards company in the Treblinka "death camp".
 He came together with me from the city of Warsaw to the Treblinka "death camp".
 He took part in the shooting of citizens of Jewish nationality during the unloading of trains, in the undressing places to the gas chambers and to the "infirmary".
 At the end of 1943, he left for Danzig as part of a company of guards.
 I did not meet him again and do not know where he is now.— Yeger: Investigation Department of Ministry of State Security of the Ukraine.